A Guide to Glaucoma (Part 2)

 Health Issues (and Eye Problems)

 People with certain health issues, such as problems with blood flow, high blood pressure, diabetes, heart disease, severe anemia and hypothyroidism are all at greater risk for developing glaucoma.
 A prolonged use of steroids and certain other medications may also increase your risk for this disease.
-Other eye problems such as sever nearsightedness and previous eye injuries (retinal detachment, eye tumors, eye inflammations) and even eye surgery are all risk factors that increase your chances of developing glaucoma.
+Other eye problems such as severe nearsightedness and previous eye injuries (retinal detachment, eye tumors, eye inflammations) and even eye surgery are all risk factors that increase your chances of developing glaucoma.
 If you have any of these health issues, talk to your doctor about your increased risk for glaucoma and be sure to get your eyes checked.

 How to Prevent Vision Loss from Glaucoma